NMFCode/NMFdocs/models/Ecore2Code.md

 # Ecore2Code
-Ecore2Code is a small command line tool that generates model representation code for a specified Ecore metamodel.
+Ecore2Code is a small command line tool that generates model representation code for a specified NMeta or Ecore metamodel(s).
 The code generation is currently based on _System.CodeDOM_.
 As a consequence, no language specific code as e.g. operator overloads is generated.
 The supported parameters of Ecore2Code are listed below with their explanations.

 ## -n, --namespace
 This parameter specifies the root namespace for the generated code.
 If no namespace argument is provided, the default namespace **"GeneratedCode"** is used.